-Cyber safety rulesOrhan Sari
+Cyber Safety RulesOrhan Sari

 It can cause concern for how young people use internet-connected devices.
 For example, smart devices have cameras that are used to uncover and promote creativity, and some applications may have video chat or functions that allow live streaming.
 They can also be used to send unsuitable images or create security holes.
 Teaching the host how to use the technology appropriately will help manage privacy and security settings and help everyone to learn how to protect themselves better online.

-Create a safe environment for technology talk.
+2- Create a safe environment for technology talk.

 Although young people do not always come to you for online advice, it is important that you are prepared to help them.
 Try to build a confident environment in which your children can comfortably talk to you about their own experiences and problems, even if they disrupt the established rule without fear of punishment or accusation.
 Also, ask your child to talk about their friends’ online experiences and problems; They may be discussing others’ experiences more easily than their own experiences. phishing training

-Support young people to help their friends
+3- Support young people for helping their friends

-Equal-level strong associations are essential parts of growing up and development and, according to the polls, many young people (40%) are turning to their friends to get help with online problems.
+Equal-level strong associations are essential parts of growing up and development and, according to the polls, many young (40%) are turning to their friends to get help with online problems.
 For this reason, you can add to the account that your child can ask for help from a friend.
 Talk to the young people about the tools they need to protect themselves, how to improve their knowledge, as well as how to use online safety concerns and recommendations to friends, how to prevent users from being exposed on sites, and how to report problems or misuse sites and practices.
 Help your kids understand their capacity to respond to the challenges they face and encourage them to get help from someone they trust if they or their friends appear beyond the abilities of a problem they have.
 Establish some parameters on when a friend may harm himself or others, or when children should seek adult help in times of a violation of the law.
 Teenagers, while directly intervening in an online situation, are unlikely to be able to form a strategy for what a friend needs to do when they are experiencing or are playing a role.
 Being secure online is not only about trying to prevent adverse events, but also trying to create resistance. phishing training

-Despite their differences, parents and teens share many common concerns about the technology.
+Despite their differences, parents and teens share many common concerns about technology.
 Surveys reveal that parents and young people are willing to learn more about topics such as learning more about online safety, preventing identity theft, keeping devices secure and protecting from fake email, securing social media messages or text messages.
 Create opportunities at these common points; Create family applications to protect your most important personal information like photos, financial data, and important online accounts. phishing training

 The surveys also reveal that young people are concerned about basic Internet security and security issues.
 In addition to other concerns, young people (47%) said they were very worried about accessing their accounts without permission, and 43% wanted their information to remain private.
 Help your own child to earn the skills they can use in the online world by asking whether these concerns are of such concern and giving them information about account privacy and security.